JoseMGuerra/Postgres-Chinook-sql/README.md

 To find out more about SQL please check out  this Quick Reference from [W3Schools](https://www.w3schools.com/sql/sql_quickref.asp)

-## PostgreSql with Python using psycopg2 adapter.
+## PostgreSql with Python using psycopg2 adapter

 ### Set-up workspace: